csymapp/csycms-learn/01.basics/05.Basic-Tutorial/docs.md

 ## Page Editing

 Pages in **CSYCMS** are composed in **Markdown** syntax.
 Markdown is a formatting syntax that is written in plain text and then converted automatically to HTML.
 It uses elementary text symbols to indicate key HTML tags making it very easy to write without having to know the complexities of HTML.
-There are numerous other benefits of using Markdown including less-errors, valid markup, very readable, simple to learn, transferable, etc.
+There are numerous other benefits of using Markdown including: less errors, valid markup, very readable, simple to learn, transferable, etc.

 You can read an [extensive write-up of available syntax](/Content/Markdown%20Syntax) with examples in the documentation, but for now, follow along.